 We have been developing a local areas model since 1995.
 A major review of area based approaches with the Basic Skills Agency in 2007 fed into local family literacy partnerships established with 21 local authorities in 2008.

 This led to the creation of the National Literacy Trust Hub model, with our first hub opening in Middlesbrough in 2013, following by Bradford and Peterborough the following year.
-In 2016 we partnered with Manchaester City Council to create Read Manchester.
+In 2016 we partnered with Manchester City Council to create Read Manchester.

 We target our work where we can have the greatest impact.
 There is a range of criteria used for selecting hub areas, including adult literacy levels, school attainment data at KS2 and GCSE, FSM and deprivation data.